mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *worrying is like paying on a debt that may never come due.*
+> *what matters most in life is what you choose to be.*

 </div>
 <!-- quote-end -->